Why Not Try The New Trendy Israeli Food Now?

 Variety

 While Israelis tend to stick to one type of dish, they are open to trying new cuisines.
-Many Israelis travel abroad every year, and they bring back interesting foreign foods to share with their families.
+Many Israelis travel abroad yearly, bringing back interesting foreign foods to share with their families.

 For example, they may cook Moroccan couscous with lamb shank, or serve Thai curries with tofu.